Bempton Cliffs

 Bempton Cliffs is a section of precipitous coast at Bempton in the East Riding of Yorkshire, England.
-It is run by the RSPB as a nature reserve and is known for its breeding seabirds, including northern gannet, Atlantic puffin, razorbill, common guillemot, black-legged kittiwake and fulmar.
+It is run by the Royal Society for the Protection of Birds (RSPB) as a nature reserve and is known for its breeding seabirds, including northern gannet, Atlantic puffin, razorbill, common guillemot, black-legged kittiwake and fulmar.
 There is a visitor centre.

 Location

 The hard chalk cliffs at Bempton rise are relatively resistant to erosion and offer many sheltered headlands and crevices for nesting birds.
 The cliffs run about 10 km from Flamborough Head north towards Filey and are over 100 m high at points.

 The cliffs at Bempton are some of the highest chalk cliffs in England, Beachy Head in East Sussex being the highest at 530 ft.
 The area administered by the RSPB also includes Buckton Cliffs.

 There are good walkways along the top of the cliffs, and several well-fenced and protected observation points.

+Bird species

 Gannets

 Bempton Cliffs is home to the only mainland breeding colony of gannets in England.
 The birds arrive at the colony from January and leave in August and September.